pcda18/pcda18.github.io/index.md

 **[Canvas](https://utexas.instructure.com/courses/1216837/files/folder/Week_11)**

--   Hall, Gary.
-“Toward a Postdigital Humanities: Cultural Analytics and the Computational Turn to Data-Driven Scholarship.” *American Literature* 85, no. 4 (January 1, 2013): 781–809.

 -   Hammond, Adam.
 "The double bind of validation: distant reading and the digital humanities' 'trough of disillusionment." *Literature Compass* 14, no. 8 (August 1, 2017): no. pg.

+-   Marche, Stephen.
+“Literature Is not Data: Against Digital Humanities.” *Los Angeles Review of Books*, October 28th, 2012.
+                      [https://lareviewofbooks.org/essay/literature-is-not-data-against-digital-humanities](https://lareviewofbooks.org/essay/literature-is-not-data-against-digital-humanities)

 -   Jockers, Matthew Lee.
-“Chapter 8: Theme.”
+"Chapter 8: Theme."
 In *Macroanalysis: Digital Methods and Literary History*, 118–53.
 Topics in the Digital Humanities.
 Urbana: University of Illinois Press, 2013.

--   Marche, Stephen.
-“Literature Is not Data: Against Digital Humanities.” *Los Angeles Review of Books*, October 28th, 2012.
-                      [https://lareviewofbooks.org/essay/literature-is-not-data-against-digital-humanities](https://lareviewofbooks.org/essay/literature-is-not-data-against-digital-humanities)

 ### Optional Reading

 -   Ramsay, Stephen.
 “Chapter 3: Potential Readings.”
 In *Reading Machines: Toward an Algorithmic Criticism*, 33–57.
 Topics in the Digital Humanities.
 Urbana: University of Illinois Press, 2011.

+-   Hall, Gary.
+"Toward a Postdigital Humanities: Cultural Analytics and the Computational Turn to Data-Driven Scholarship." *American Literature* 85, no. 4 (January 1, 2013): 781–809.

 ### Assignment